Generic Name: Dexamethasone Oral Drops (deks a METH a sone)

 What are some things I need to know or do while I take Dexamethasone Oral Drops?

-For all patients taking this medicine (dexamethasone oral drops):
+For all uses of this medicine (dexamethasone oral drops):

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this medicine (dexamethasone oral drops).